J’ai une petite anecdote à vous raconter.

 All colours have a certain vibration that can either be very healing and grounding or – on the contrary, totally agitating and confusing.

-So, I always take that into consideration whenever I’m choosing colours for my interior or wardrobe.
+So, I always take that into consideration whenever I’m choosing colours for my interior (or my clothing!).

 I simply ask questions: what message do I want to communicate ? and how does this colour make me feel ?